solidi/writing/55-whats-in-a-career-promotion.md

 ### Exiting and  Advancement

-Adding the final piece to the framework, if an individual has evidence where new *opportunities* do not exist in their environment, [one leaves the workgroup for an opportunity](https://betterprogramming.pub/in-software-when-an-engineer-exits-the-team-1e550303cff8).
+Adding the final piece to the framework, if an individual finds that new *opportunities* do not exist in their environment, [one leaves the workgroup for an opportunity](https://betterprogramming.pub/in-software-when-an-engineer-exits-the-team-1e550303cff8).
 The schism is a ripcord to correct mistakes made with *reputation*, sensing their career in the organization is limited, or if *skill sets* no longer align.
 Leaving brings the individual a new promotion, money, or title.
 Hence, the *advancement* of their career.

 ```
 **Exiting and Advancement Accelerants**
-- Following other trusted individuals through prior sponsorships
+- Following trusted individuals through prior sponsorships
 - Being informed on market rates for work performed
 - Keeping contacts and networking up to date
 - Being open to new opportunities